Tullberg Uprising: Uprising

 When evictions in Kärrstorp were to take place in late 1868 to early 1869, violence ensued.
 The gathered mob of farmers at first restricted themselves to verbally abusing and threatening the authorities, though things escalated when Christian Andersson was to be evicted on the 11th of December.
 Witthoff arrived at Andersson's farm with a dozen government personnel, though, upon entering Andersson's residence, the farmer refused to cooperate with the authorities.
 An argument broke out between the authorities and him which became physical.
 Hearing the commotion, 20-30 neighbors went into the residence to aid Andersson and quickly drove out the law enforcement.
 Three days later, Per Olsson was also to be evicted in December 1869 but there was resistance from a large farmer mob.
 After a standoff with 75 soldiers of the South Scanian Infantry Regiment and 12 auxiliaries, Per Olsson would get his eviction.

-By now, the nobleman Arvid Posse, who had faced the wrath of the farmers, sought a way to improve the leadership of the Tullberg movement to minimize the risk of its spread across the country.
+By now, the nobleman Arvid Posse, who had faced the wrath of the farmers, sought a way to imprison the leadership of the Tullberg movement to minimize the risk of its spread across the country.
 On vague legal grounds on the 13th of February, Arvid Posse managed to get Samuel Tullberg and his allies wanted for treason, and large military forces were deployed to Scania to conduct a county-wide manhunt.
 500 riksdalers were offered to those willing to betray Samuel Tullberg and reveal his location.
 On the 16th of February at 9 pm, 9 armed government figures entered an estate in Tranebygget where Samuel Tullberg was suspected of hiding.
 Due to Von Troil's presence in the Riksdag, the group was to be led by A Gyllensvärd.
 Samuel Tullberg would be quickly detained after a short chase in the residence where 7 shots were fired, miraculously, none of the shots fired hit Tullberg.

 Two days later on the 18th, one of the wanted lead figures of the Tullberg movement, Eskil Larsson, would gather a large armed force of farmers in Kärrstorp as a response to Tullbergs arrest.
 The military was seen as necessary to take down the farmers as the police and sheriffs were not able to put down the uprising.
 As Von Troil still was absent from Scania, it was Jöns Krook who would carry out the operations.
 54 hussars from the Karl XV Hussar regiment and 40 grenadiers from the Småland Grenadier regiment were deployed to advance toward the rebel town of Kärrstorp.
 Several shots were fired between the two, but the farmers' mob eventually dispersed due to the military might before them and Eskil Larsson was detained.